pythonjobs/jobs/README.md

 tags:
   - london
   - england
+  - uk
   - python
   - sql
-  - django
-  - <add as many tags as you want!>
+  - django <- include as many tags as you want
 ---

+# This is a header

 Full job description here, in Markdown format
 ```

 The easiest way to add the job is to [create a new file in our repo](https://github.com/pythonjobs/jobs/new/master/jobs), and simply paste in the text of your job ad.

 When you've finished edting you can choose a sensible name for the file.
 Good names usually include your company (or agnency) name along with a helpful reference.
-Examples of sensible names include:
+These are examples of good names:

 * baml_london_contract_12345.html
 * foocorp_houston_tx_django_0.html